 James Mondragon joined Taos Behavioral Health in 2017 as the coordinator for GRIP (Gang Resistance is Powerful) and a support staff member in the Familia y Mundo-our therapeutic after-school program.
-These roles seem expressly designed for him, since much of his life experience mirrors that of the at-risk boys of Taos.
+These roles seem especially designed for him, since much of his life experience mirrors that of the at-risk boys of Taos.
 He is the oldest of five boys in a family that experienced parental drug addiction, violence and abuse.
 His parents became clean when he was a teenager, but his mother left, and his father moved the boys to Taos.
 James sank into the world of drugs and gangs and, in his words, “any street adventure” he could find.
 It was in Taos where he met his future wife Amy at a basketball game, whom he credits, along with his father, for turning his life around.
 Over the next years, he held a series of jobs – in construction, as a cook, a dishwasher, and volunteer fire fighter.
 He also owned several businesses, including a moving company and a cigar business.
 Of those experiences, his most rewarding was as a fire fighter because, he says, “I was able to give back to the community.”
 That sense of giving back brought him to Taos Behavioral Health where he sees his own experience reflected in the behaviors of the Taos youth.
 James and Amy have three boys and two girls, and he wants to give them a very different life model than that of the one he grew up with.
 At TBH, he is doing just that!

 Diana is a CCSS supervisor for The Family Center.
 Diana was born in Mexico and raised in Taos.
 Diana is a proud graduate of Taos High School.
 Her strong work ethic and desire to support the community has inspired her to serve children and families.
 One of Diana’s strengths is her cultural sensitivity and ability to effectively communicate with clients in both English and Spanish.
 During her spare time, Diana enjoys skiing, shopping, dining out and spending time with her husband and family.